tejadaR/AREA/README.md

 Configure your environment for ease of access.

 Scala-IDE for Eclipse is recommended (together with the sbteclipse plugin).
-Developers can just use:
+Developers can use:

 > sbt compile